-3 Reasons Why Dirt On Your Wedding Dress Is Awesome
+3 Reasons Why Dirt On Your Wedding Dress makes better photos

-I have long thought about how to put this headline.
-And this is not another article about trashing your wedding dress, no, not at all, but something I've been wanting to write for a very long time.
+This is not another article about trashing your wedding dress, no, not at all.
+I've been wanting to write this for a very long time.
 It's about making the most out of it, loving it, cherishing it, enjoying it.
 If I had to boil it all down to one sentence, it'd be this:

 Before y'all are starting to get mad at me, hear me out!
 I'm not saying you should jump into the nearest mud puddle or frog pond.
 (That is, unless you INSIST... hey, I'm in!)

 I get it.
 Wedding dresses, in most cases, cost a fortune.
-You've spend hours and hours in search for the perfect dress that represents who YOU are as a human being and your personality.
-You want to be the best version of yourself on your wedding day, You want to celebrate in a dress that shows the confident, amazing and beautiful woman that you are and you want to sweep the man or woman you are going to marry off of their feet - you have every reason and right to be cautious about it.
+You've spend hours and hours searching for the perfect dress that represents who you are.
+You want to be yourself and sweep your other half off their feet on your wedding day.
+You want to celebrate in a dress that shows the confident, amazing and beautiful woman that you are and you want to sweep the man or woman you are going to marry off of their feet - you have every reason and right to be cautious about it.

 That’s not the whole story!
 Here are my top 3 reasons why dirt doesn’t matter!